prashanthsandela/Apex-Vizualizer/README.md

 #### Add more configurations:

-All the configurations can be added in config/default.json.
-With the current impl mentation only default.json is supported.
+All the configurations can be added in `config/default.json`.
+With the current implementation only default.json is supported.
 These configurations will appear in the drop down in the UI.

 Add configurations: